 Sample Communication Schedule

-A challenge group with a team leaderboard module may require increased communications than a typical challenge.
+A challenge with a team leaderboard module may require increased communications than a typical challenge.
 This is because of the ideas outlined above.
 Below we've put together a suggested communication schedule based on these factors.

 Before the Challenge Begins

 1. Users who have joined the challenge, but not yet joined a team